lab-cosmo/chemiscope/paper/paper.md

 tutorials and course materials use live widgets to demonstrate dimensionality reduction and structure-property correlations [@Goscinski2025scicodewidgets], and Chemiscope viewers can be embedded directly into manuals, as is done in Atomistic cookbook recipes [@AtomisticCookbook].
-The Python package reached 4,235 downloads in the last month on PyPI Stats, accessed February 2026 [@PyPIStatsChemiscope].
+The Python package reached 5,726 downloads in the last month on PyPI Stats, accessed May 2026 [@PyPIStatsChemiscope].

 # AI usage disclosure